selinon/selinon/docs.source/storage.rst

 Using a custom storage adapter
 ##############################

-You can define your own storage by inheriting from :class:`DataStorage <selinon.dataStorage.DataStorage>` abstract class:
+You can define your own storage by inheriting from :class:`DataStorage <selinon.data_storage.DataStorage>` abstract class:

 ::